-Cynthia Serrato joined Navigant more than 15 years ago as a summer intern in the Discovery Services Practice, now known as the Disputes & Investigations practice.
-After graduation, she joined full-time and, within the first 7 years, worked her way up to the Associate Director level.
-At one point during her tenure at Navigant, Cynthia expressed interest in diversifying her skill set and her Managing Director supported her as she transitioned into the role of Practice Area Business Manager (PABM) for, first, the Disputes & Investigations practice and, later, for the Valuation & Financial Risk Management (VFRM) practice.
+Cynthia Serrato joined Navigant more than 15 years ago as a summer intern in the discovery services practice, now known as the disputes and investigations practice.
+After graduation, she joined full-time and, within the first seven years, worked her way up to the associate director level.
+At one point during her tenure at Navigant, Cynthia expressed interest in diversifying her skill set and her managing director supported her as she transitioned into the role of practice area business manager (PABM) for, first, the disputes and investigations practice and, later, for the valuation and financial risk management (VFRM) practice.

 A DAY IN THE LIFE